So you’ve heard it a dozen times, “tweens shouldn’t use tampons,” but is it true?

 We’ve been doing some deeper digging into the topic to see how much truth lies behind this statement.
-What are the risks and concerns you need to think about before giving a newly menstruating’s girls tampons?
+Before giving newly menstruating girls tampons, what risks and concerns do you need to consider?
 And what type of tampon is right for a pre-teen girl?

 Our tweens still seem so young for this conversation but remember, “the talk” will likely need to occur earlier than when you were a child.
 From around the first signs of puberty – such as growing buds or the first pubic hairs – would be an appropriate point to start chatting to your tween girl about periods and reproduction.

-You will no doubt cover off with them the basics of sanitary napkins or pads, period pants and hygiene during their period; however, it would be remiss to completely skip over the topic of tweens and tampons during the initial discussions on managing their monthly periods.
+You will no doubt cover with them the basics of sanitary napkins or pads, period pants, and hygiene during their period; however, it would be remiss to completely skip over the topic of tweens and tampons during the initial discussions on managing their monthly periods.

 Is There a “Right Age” Tweens Should Start Using Tampons?

-Despite it seemingly being a common conversation thread that tampons are not appropriate for tweens, some deeper digging we have found this is certainly not the case, from a medical stand point at least.
+Despite it seemingly being a common conversation thread that tampons are not appropriate for tweens, after some deeper digging, we have found this is certainly not the case, from a medical standpoint, at least.